-Hospitals who have participated to the 2015, 2017, 2018 and/or the 2019 Global-PPS need to login with their existing password which is linked to an email address!
-Only then you will be able to activate a new survey using the same hospital number as the one which was attributed to you in 2015, 2017, 2018 or 2019.
+Hospitals who have participated in the Global-PPS previously need to login with their existing password which is linked to an email address!
+Only then, you will be able to activate a new survey using the same hospital number as the one which was attributed to you previously.
 Only then, you will be able to download a longitudinal feedback including results on previous surveys you conducted.

-If you lost your login or you are a new participant/member for a hospital who participated in 2015, 2017, 2018 or 2019, contact Ann/Ines at global-pps@uantwerpen.be
+If you lost your login, or if you are a new participant/member for a hospital who participated in previously, contact Ann/Ines at global-pps@uantwerpen.be